 There is a consequence to every action.
-We have responsibility for determining whether that consequence is positive or destructive.
+We have a responsibility for doing our best to determine that a consequence is positive.
 Our reliance on prayer, meditation and consultation are key factors that will affect the result.
 Will it be proved helpful or harmful?
 Will it heal or hurt?

 Our response is hugely important.
 Are we going to pray for that person and, perhaps in consultation, help them find another path, or are we going to withdraw, judge and condemn them?

 Although we must avoid the greatest sin of backbiting, if we find the middle path there is a great value in seeking the assistance of others, in a spirit of consultation, prayer and meditation:

 "When a sufficient number of people pray or meditate together, or find another path to evolve their consciousness, other people are affected as well.
 More sick people heal, divorce and suicide rates drop, crime and violence diminish.
 When many people open up, a powerful force develops — a leap of consciousness takes place.
 All the great prophets and sages of history knew this, Jesus as well as the Buddha, Mohammed as well as Zoroaster - and more recently Bahá'u'lláh - the same as Sri Aurobindo, Teilhard de Chardin and the Dalai Lama.”

 Ultimately we can rest in the assurance of Abdul-Baha that negativity shown towards us by others will pass: